zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-app-docker/README.markdown

 a different component of the same application.
 The Docker image can then be pushed to a registry.

-The plugin has been successfully tested with Gradle 6.6.1.
+The plugin has been successfully tested with Gradle 5.6.4 and 6.6.1.

 ## Usage